-There is increasing attention to the health of Lesbian, Gay, Bisexual, Transgendered, and Intersex (LGBTI) youth, although to date there is little evidence on their health issues including reproductive experiences around the world.
+There is increasing attention to the health of Lesbian, Gay, Bisexual, Transgendered, and Intersex (LGBTI) youth, although to date there is little evidence on their health issues and experiences around the world.
 What we do know tells us that LGBTI youth experience an elevated risk of negative sexual and mental health outcomes and legal and structural barriers, especially in countries that openly and legally discriminate against “homosexual behavior” and that marginalize and criminalize LGBTI youth.

 Besides young men who have sex with men (YMSM), very little is known about the health of other LGBTI youth.